UPPMAX/R-matlab-julia-HPC/docs/common/on-demand.md

 ## What is Desktop On Demand?
 Is it right for my job?

-On Cosmos (LUNARC), Kebnekaise (HPC2N), and Dardel (PDC), some applications are available through one of several On Demand services.
+On Cosmos (LUNARC), Kebnekaise (HPC2N), and Dardel (PDC), some applications are available through one of a couple of On Demand services.
 On Demand applications provide an interactive environment to schedule jobs on compute nodes using a graphic user interface (GUI) instead of the typical batch submission script.
 How you reach this interface is dependent on the system you use and their choice of On Demand client.

 - **Cosmos** and **Dardel** use the On-Demand Desktop developed at LUNARC, which is accessible via Thinlinc.
 - **Kebnekaise** uses Open OnDemand[^1] via a dedicated web portal at [https://portal.hpc2n.umu.se](https://portal.hpc2n.umu.se).